Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Formulation of Target Tracking

-where $\mathbf{y}_k\in \mathbb{R}^{d_m}$ is the measurement with dimension $d_m$ and the measurement function $\mathbf{f}^s$ will be specified in \cref{sec5}.
+where $\mathbf{y}_k\in \mathbb{R}^{d_m}$ is the measurement, the measurement function $\mathbf{f}^s$ will be specified in \cref{sec5}, and $\mathbf{x}^t_k\in \mathbb R^2$ denotes target position.
 The sensor noise $\mathbf{w}^s$ follows a Gaussian distribution with a zero mean and covariance matrix $\mathbf{R}^s$.
 Here $\mathcal{V}^v_k$ is a subset of $\mathcal{V}_k$ that is not occluded by any obstacles\footnote{This work adopts a perfect sensor model for the purpose of simplicity, which assumes that a non-empty measurement is returned if and only if the target is inside the FOV and not occluded.
-However, it is worth noting that the proposed approach can be easily extended to imperfect sensor models that give false positive or false negative measurements.}, as illustrated in \cref{fov_illus}.
+However, it is worth noting that the proposed approach can be easily extended to imperfect sensor models that give false positive or false negative measurements.}.